-has worked at the highest level of elite professional sport since 2014 and is currently a performance nutritionist working within the Premier League.
-He has previously worked with a number of Championship Football Clubs with extensive experience of working different within performance teams and with international Alongside the players. roles within football, Andreas' team sport expertise extends to rugby, where he has worked with both the national England Rugby Union (RFU) and League (RFL) sides with pathway and senior sides, respectively.
-Andreas is currently completing his PhD in Cellular and Molecular Physiology at Liverpool

-John Moores University.
+has worked at the highest level of elite professional sport since 2014 and is currently performance nutritionist working within the Premier League.
+He has previously worked with number а of Championship Football Clubs with extensive experience of working within different performance teams and with international players.
+Alongside the roles within football, Andreas' team sport expertise extends to rugby, where he has worked with both the national England Rugby Union (RFU) and League (RFL) sides with pathway and senior sides, respectively.
+Andreas is currently completing his PhD in Cellular and Molecular Physiology at Liverpool John Moores University.

-Professor Graeme Close PhD. rSEN. fBASES. fECSS
+Professor Graeme Close, PhD, rSEN, fBASES, fECSS

-Graeme is a professor of Human Physiology at Liverpool John Moores University where he combines his academic research (>125 research papers to date) with nutrition and physiology consultancy to some of the world's leading sporting organizations.
-He is currently the expert nutrition consultant to England Rugby, the Head of Performance Nutrition to The European Tour Golf and European Ryder Cup Team and consults to several Premier League Football clubs and players.
-Graeme is currently the Deputy Chair of the Sport and Exercise Nutrition Register (SENr) and is a fellow of both The European College of Sport Science and The British Association Of Sport and Exercise Sciences.
-Graeme is a scientific advisor to nutrition X and editor in chief of the Nutrition X-change.
+Graeme is a professor of Human Physiology John Liverpool Moores where University he combines his academic research (>125 research date) papers with to physiology nutrition and consultancy to some of the world's leading sporting organizations.
+He is currently the expert nutrition consultant to England Rugby, the Head of Performance Nutrition to The European Tour Golf and European Ryder Cup Team consults to several and League Football clubs Premier and players.
+Graeme currently the Deputy Chair of the Sport and Exercise Nutrition Register (SENr) and fellow а of both of European College Sport Science and British The Association Of Sport and Exercise Sciences.
+Graeme is scientific advisor nutrition X and editor in chief of the Nutrition X-change.